• Skip to primary navigation

 8. When the water chestnut is floating, it means the rubies are cooked.
 Simply use the same slotted spoon to transfer the rubies to the bowl of iced water to stop it from cooking.

-Tips on Making this Easy Thai Dessert
+Tips on Making This Easy Thai Dessert

 Shredded Fresh Coconut, Pandan Leaves, and Thai Dessert Scented Candle